SDA24/go-samples/data structure and algorithms/linear/README.md

 1. Simplicity: The linear search algorithm is simple to implement and understand.
 2. No Sorting Required: It works on both sorted and unsorted lists.
 There’s no need to pre-sort the list, unlike other search algorithms like binary search.
 3. Flexibility: Linear search can be applied to any data structure that allows sequential access, such as arrays, linked lists, etc.

+Disadvantages:
+1. Inefficient for Large Lists: Since it examines each element one by one, the performance decreases as the size of the list grows.
+It’s not efficient for large datasets compared to more advanced algorithms like binary search or hash-based search techniques.
+2. Best-Case Scenario: The best-case time complexity is O(1), where the first element is the match.
+However, this is rare in practice unless data is structured in a way to favor frequent early matches.